 - Sugar: For this Coffee brownie recipe I use a combination of white and brown sugar.
-If you had baked my recipes before you probably realized that usually I don´t use a huge amount of sugar, however in case of brownies, sugar is super important and have a huge impact on the brownies texture and the iconic crackly top.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here
+If you had baked my recipes before you probably realized that usually, I don´t use a huge amount of sugar, however in the case of brownies, sugar is super important and has a huge impact on the brownies texture and the iconic crackly top.

 - Egg: Room temperature as always

 - Flour: I use simple AP flour.
 If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here